 I have shared other amazing recipes for hamantaschen already.
 Just head to my Purim recipe index to check them all out.

-Recipe yields 1 big hamantaschen and 9-10 small ones, it depends on the size you make them
+Recipe yields 1 big hamantaschen and 9-10 small ones, if you make only small cookies you will have 17 cookies approximately, it depends on the size you make them

 Let's start making these yummy pecan pie hamantaschen cookies and giant hamantaschen cookie cake: